kech-app/slang/README.md

 So ANTLR it is.

 ## First experiments
-Make a slang for Janus: [Janux](https://github.com/kech-app) Make a slang for Ash Resource Attributes: [ashx](https://github.com/kech-app/ashx)
+- Make a slang for Janus Fields and Widgets: [Janus](https://github.com/kech-app)
+- Make a slang for Ash Resource Attributes: [ashx](https://github.com/kech-app/ashx)
+- Make generators for Elixir and Typescript